 Tom McGimpsey, Chair

-Tom McGimpsey is Executive Vice President, General Counsel, Government Affairs and Corporate Secretary of Advanced Energy Industries, Inc. (NASDAQ “AEIS”) (“Advanced Energy”), a global leader in the design and manufacturing of highly engineered, precision power conversion, measurement and control solutions.
+Tom McGimpsey is Executive Vice President -- General Counsel, Government Affairs and Corporate Secretary of Advanced Energy Industries, Inc. (NASDAQ “AEIS”) (“Advanced Energy”), a global leader in the design and manufacturing of highly engineered, precision power conversion, measurement and control products.
 At Advanced Energy, Mr. McGimpsey has also served as its Chief Financial Officer, Corporate Development (M&A) Officer and VP of Information Technology.

 Prior to joining Advanced Energy, Commissioner McGimpsey held the position of Vice President of Operations for First Data Corporation, Executive Vice President of Business Development & Chief Legal Officer at McDATA Corporation (NASDAQ “MCDTA”), Senior Corporate Attorney at US WEST, Inc. (NYSE “USW”), was in private practice at several national law firms, and a Senior Engineer at Software Technology, Inc.

 Commissioner McGimpsey received his MBA from Colorado State University (with distinction), his Juris Doctor degree from the University of Colorado, and his BS degree in Computer Science (with a minor in electrical systems) from Embry-Riddle Aeronautical University.
 Mr. McGimpsey is on the board of directors of CPP, Inc., a leading wind and air quality engineering company and is also on the boards of several international companies affiliated with Advanced Energy.
 Commissioner McGimpsey was appointed by Gov. Hickenlooper in 2015 as a Republican resident of the 2nd Congressional District.